thepablosantos/Cybersecurity-Tryhackme-Journey/Learning-Paths/Security-Engineer.md

 # Security Engineer Learning Path

-**Status:** 🔄 Iniciado
+**Status:** 🔄 Started

-## Visão Geral
+## Overview

-Path focado em engenharia de segurança, cobrindo design de sistemas seguros, redes e software, além de gestão de riscos e resposta a incidentes.
+Path focused on security engineering, covering secure system, network, and software design, as well as risk management and incident response.

-## Seções Completadas
+## Completed Sections

 ### Section 1: Introduction to Security Engineering ✅
 - ✅ Security Engineer Intro
 - ✅ Security Principles

-## Próximos Passos
+## Next Steps

-Este path está em pausa enquanto foco em habilidades de Red Team e Penetration Testing.
-Será retomado para complementar conhecimentos em segurança defensiva.
+This path is on hold while I focus on Red Team and Penetration Testing skills.
+It will be resumed to complement defensive security knowledge.